Hassagi/BadUSB/README.md

 ## Overview

 This is my BadUSB project.
+This repository showcases a BadUSB attack using Arduino and Python scripts.
+By simulating a keyboard, the Arduino executes commands to download and run a file on the target system.
+Please use this project responsibly and for educational purposes only.
 There are three main files:

 1. **Arduino File**
    - File with .ino extension